The ISO 27001 Implementation Phase Key Steps

 8.1 Operational Planning and Control

-Implemented Controls: We put in place necessary controls to manage and mitigate risks identified during the risk assessment process so that the processes needed to meet ISMS requirements are implemented, controlled, and maintained.
+- Implemented Controls – We established necessary controls to manage and mitigate risks identified during the risk assessment process, ensuring that the processes required to meet ISMS requirements are implemented, controlled, and maintained.

-Monitored and Review Controls: We’ve clarified the need for continuous monitoring and regular review of controls to ensure they are effective and aligned with the ISMS objectives.
+- Monitored and Reviewed Controls – We have clarified the need for continuous monitoring and regular review of controls to ensure they are effective and aligned with the ISMS objectives.
 This involves assessing the performance and making adjustments as necessary.
 It’ll be important in the next stage.

 8.2 Information Security Risk Assessment

-Updated Risk Assessments: We will have updated the risk assessment based on the implementation and monitoring of controls and will ensure that the organization continually identifies and evaluates information security risks.
+- Updated Risk Assessments – We will update the risk assessment based on the implementation and monitoring of controls, ensuring the organisation continually identifies and evaluates information security risks.

 8.3 Information Security Risk Treatment